Tesla offers cash rebate on top models in China

 While the price cuts by Tesla and rivals boosted sales earlier this year in China, those gains have started to slow in recent months, prompting local authorities to roll out more buyer incentives, including purchase tax breaks for EVs.

-Earlier this week, Tesla cut prices on the Model 3 and Model Y by between 3 per cent and $5 in Japan.
+Earlier this week, Tesla cut prices on the Model 3 and Model Y by between 3 per cent and 4 per cent in Japan.

 ($1 = 7.2448 Chinese yuan)